4 Del Ray Artisans

 M-Sun 11-5, Thurs Nights, thru 9 pm.

-Cosmic Sights and Sounds, February 7 thru March 19.
+Cosmic Sights and Sounds, through March 19.
 The show’s contemplative theme comes as the winter night sky’s grand collection of brilliant stars begins to give way to the vernal equinox.
 Featured artists: Carol Bodin, Mickey Kunkle, and Lynda Prioleau.